All Episodes

 Any chance they have to check themselves in a mirror or reflecting glass, they'll do it just to make sure that they've actually lost the weight.

-They don't believe they have to have that confirmation.
+They don't have to have that confirmation.

-They don't feel it with the same token.
+They don't feel it.

-If you get known as a fat person, no matter what happens, they're always going to see you as fat.
+Known as a fat person, no matter what happens, they're always going to see you as fat.

-And here's I can help out with the research on this.
+And here's, I can help out with the research on this.

 It's not so much that you were obese and then lose weight and people still see you as obese.